This post may contain affiliate links . Read my full Disclosure Policy.

 Ingredients for the Sourdough Peach Cobbler

-- Butter – I recommend using unsalted to control your salt level in the recipe.
+- Butter – I recommend using unsalted to control your salt level in the recipe but salted works as well.

 - Milk – You can use whatever type of milk you have on hand, I always go for whole milk.

-- Sourdough discard – You can use discard straight from the fridge for this recipe.
-You will need 1/3 cup sourdough discard.
+- Sourdough discard – You can use discard straight from the fridge for this recipe or you can use active starter.

 Instructions to Make Sourdough Peach Cobbler

-- Take a 10″ or 12″ cast iron skillet and butter the sides and bottom of the pan.
+Step 1: Start by making the peach filling.
+Take a 10″ cast iron skillet and butter the sides and bottom of the pan.

 What to Do If You Do Not Have a Cast Iron Pan